Common Types Of Password Attacks and How to Defend Yourself

 Concept: Hackers install malware that records your keystrokes, capturing passwords and other sensitive information.

 How to Avoid: Use antivirus and anti-malware software with real-time protection.
 Be cautious when downloading files or clicking on links from unknown sources.
+Only download software from official sources and verified publishers.
+Consider using virtual keyboards for entering sensitive credentials on potentially compromised devices.
+Passwordless authentication methods like biometrics or hardware security keys are immune to keylogger attacks since there's no password to capture.

 Man-in-the-Middle Attack (MitM)